gptsheet Documentation

 gptsheet adds AI to your spreadsheets through three surfaces:

-cell formulas like =GPT and =GPT_CLASSIFY,
+cell formulas like =AI and =AI_CLASSIFY,

 a sidebar with batch tools and an API fetcher, and a